 Beneath the icy surface of Jupiter’s moon Europa is perhaps the most promising place to look for present-day environments suitable for life.

-Slightly smaller than Earth's moon, Europa’s water-ice surface is crisscrossed by long, linear fractures.
+Slightly smaller than Earth's Moon, Europa’s water-ice surface is crisscrossed by long, linear fractures.
 Like our planet, Europa is thought to have an iron core, a rocky mantle and an ocean of salty water.
 Unlike Earth, however, Europa’s ocean lies below a shell of ice probably 10 to 15 miles (15 to 25 kilometers) thick and has an estimated depth of 40 to 100 miles (60 to 150 kilometers).
-While evidence for an internal ocean is strong, its presence awaits confirmation by a future mission.

 Europa orbits Jupiter every 3.5 days and is locked by gravity to Jupiter, so the same hemisphere of the moon always faces the planet.
 Because Europa's orbit is elliptical (slightly stretched out from circular), its distance from Jupiter varies, and the moon’s near side feels Jupiter’s gravity more strongly than its far side.
 The magnitude of this difference changes as Europa orbits, creating tides that stretch and relax the moon’s surface.
 Flexing from the tides creates the moon’s surface fractures.
 If Europa's ocean exists, it might also have volcanic or hydrothermal activity on the seafloor, supplying nutrients that could make the ocean suitable for living things.